 The hospital transformation is still in its early phases and is rapidly fueling the group’s appetite for ongoing innovation.
 There are big plans on the horizon.
 The HMS Open Health Platform continues improving application user’s experiences and GLS is in the process of migrating the integration of 35 existing applications from on-premises relational database to real-time APIs, which has MongoDB Atlas as the core database.

-GLS have planned to further enable the HMS using MongoDB Realm, which can sync data effortlessly between MongoDB Atlas and a mobile device, as well as natively incorporating services including triggers, functions, and Graph Query (aka GraphQL) for a rich mobile experience.
+GLS have planned to further enable the HMS using Atlas App Services, which can sync data effortlessly between MongoDB Atlas and a mobile device, as well as natively incorporating services including triggers, functions, and Graph Query (aka GraphQL) for a rich mobile experience.

 The HMS Open Health platform team